 MCIP participants who either are, or eligible to be, participants of the GPSP are subject to the GPSP performance conditions.
 MCIP participants who either are or are eligible to be participants of the GSIP are subject to the GSIP performance conditions.
-Match Shares are distributed at the end of the vesting period based on actual performance versus the preestablished criteria.
+Match Shares are distributed at the end of the vesting period based on actual performance versus the pre-established criteria.

 In 2017, the Company launched an enhanced MCIP, which relates to MCIP awards granted starting January 1, 2017.
-The enhanced plan allows participants to invest up to 100% of their annual bonus in Unilever shares called "Investment Shares" and receive a corresponding award in performance shares, which vest after four years, subject to satisfaction of new long term performance measures.
-In 2018 Work Level 2 employees are eligible to participate as long as local laws and exchange regulations permit, and can invest up to 20% of their annual bonus.
+The enhanced plan allows participants to invest up to 100% of their annual bonus in Unilever shares called "Investment Shares" and receive a corresponding award in performance shares, which vest after four years, subject to satisfaction of new long-term performance measures.
+In 2018 Work Level 2 employees are eligible to participate as long as local laws and exchange regulations permit and can invest up to 20% of their annual bonus.
 In 2019, Work Level 2 employees will be eligible to participate as long as local laws and exchange regulations permit and can invest up to 50% of their annual bonus.
+In 2020, Work Level 2 employees will be eligible to participate as long as local laws and exchange regulations permit and can invest up to 50% of their annual bonus.
+In 2020, Work Level 2 employees will be eligible to participate as long as local laws and exchange regulations permit and can invest up to 100% of their annual bonus.